Combining Probabilistic Forecasts of Intermittent Demand: Empirical evaluation

 \subsubsection{Sharpness}

-Sharpness measures the concentration of probabilistic forecasts and is only related to the forecasts themselves.
-A sharper forecast is regarded to be better.
+Sharpness measures the concentration of probabilistic forecasts and is only related to the forecasts themselves, with a sharper forecast considered superior.
 Sharpness can be evaluated by applying proper scoring rules \citep{gneiting2014probabilistic}.
-We consider three scoring rules to evaluate sharpness, including the logarithmic score, DRPS score and Brier score, introduced in Section \ref{comb}.
-For comparison purposes, the logarithmic score is multiplied by $-1$, and thus smaller scores represent sharper distributions.
-The logarithmic score is sensitive to close-to-zero probability for observation, so the coverage of forecasts for extreme situations counts in evaluation.
-Brier score is linked to PMF directly, while DRPS score is associated with CDF.
+We employ the logarithmic score, DRPS score, and Brier score as introduced in Section \ref{comb} to evaluate sharpness.
+For comparison purposes, the logarithmic score is multiplied by $-1$, resulting in smaller scores representing sharper distributions.
+The logarithmic score is sensitive to close-to-zero probability for observations, underscoring the significance of forecast coverage for extreme situations.
+Brier score is linked to PMF directly, while DRPS score is associated with cumulative distribution function (CDF).